ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### induction variable

-The variable used to parameterize the theorem being proved by induction.
+The variable used to parameterise the theorem being proved by induction.
 For example, if we seek to prove that the sum of the integers from 1 to \$n\$ is \$n(n+1)/2\$, then \$n\$ is the induction variable.
 An induction variable must be an integer.